magepages/mpdocs/docs/image-optimizer/index.md

   - Click **Add** button to enter the path into the path field.
 The entered paths will be scanned with images in that path.
 For example: `pub/media/catalog/product`, `pub/media/customer`.
   - If left blank, the system will scan the default directory of `pub/media/`.
 Click **Remove** to delete the entered path.
 - **Excluded Directories**:
-  - Select **Add** button to enter the path where you don't want to scan the image with that folder.
+  - Select **Add** button to enter the path where you don't want to scan the image in that folder.
 For example: `pub/media/mageplaza`, `pub/ media/logo`.
   - If left blank, there is no limit to scan images with paths.
 Click **Remove** to delete the path if you still want to optimize the path.
 - **Note**: If the path is in both **Excluded Directories** and **Included Directories**, then the scan with that path will not apply.